Brexit brinkmanship: UK, EU tell each other to move on trade

 EU chief negotiator Michel Barnier had been due in London for talks with British counterpart David Frost this week.
 Instead, they will now speak by telephone on Monday to discuss the structure of future talks, Barnier’s spokesman said.

-Negotiations broke down on Thursday when the European Union demanded Britain give ground.
-Issues still to be resolved include fair competition rules, dispute resolution and fisheries.
+Negotiations broke down on Thursday, when the European Union demanded Britain give ground.
+Issues still to be resolved include fair competition rules, including state aid and fisheries.

 EU diplomats and officials cast Johnson’s move as a frantic bid to secure concessions before a last-minute deal was done, and European leaders have asked Barnier to continue talks.

-UK officials have repeatedly said any deal has to honour Britain’s new status as a sovereign country.
+British officials have repeatedly said any deal has to honour Britain’s new status as a sovereign country and not try to tie it to EU rules and regulations.

-“We are ready for a deal, but not at any price,” he said.

-Britain is launching a campaign this week urging businesses to step up preparations for that.
+Britain is launching a campaign this week urging businesses to step up preparations for a no-deal departure.
 In a statement accompanying the launch, Gove says: “Make no mistake, there are changes coming in just 75 days and time is running out for businesses to act.”

 More than 70 British business groups representing over 7 million workers on Sunday urged politicians to get back to the negotiating table next week and strike a deal.